NettaKarjalainen/Hamiltonian-learning-quantum-magnets-with-dynamical-impurity-tomography/README.md

-# NNs
+# Hamiltonian learning quantum magnets with dynamical impurity tomography
-MultImp and SingleImp codes
+MultImp and SingleImp codes for Hamiltonian learning on quantum magnets